How to Prepare for Anal Sex | From Start to Finish

 Some cock rings have butt plus attached, so guys who masturbate enjoy wearing these.
 It's the perfect way to get the body ready for kinky play while enjoy private personal pleasure time.
 Of course you can ask your partner to be involved via oral sex and turn the event into a fun foreplay session for 2.

-How Women Prepare for Anal
+How to Prepare for Anal Sex – Tips for Women

 Women on the other hand, do not have a prostate in the butthole so ladies need a separate way to get ready.
 For the gals, I suggest to combine a plethora of sexual arousal techniques to get the body in the mood for sex.